 The BIDMC-Harvard Psychiatry Residency Program is a collaborative and supportive postgraduate medical education program designed to train physicians to become leaders in the field of psychiatry.
-The program uses an apprentice-style model, and combines the strengths of partnering institutions to graduate sophisticated, patient-focused, professional psychiatrists knowledgeable in all areas of psychopathology, pharmacology, psychotherapy, and the neurosciences.
+The program uses an apprentice-style model, focusing on experiential learning and faclitation of longitudinal and supportive relationships between faculty and residents, and combines the strengths of partnering institutions to graduate sophisticated, patient-focused, professional psychiatrists knowledgeable in all areas of psychopathology, pharmacology, psychotherapy, and the neurosciences.

 Supervision and Administration